Talks to avert second London Underground strike fail

 Many people were unable to get to work, while others struggled to get onto crowded buses and overground trains.

-The cuts are part of a restructuring that Transport for London (TfL), which runs the capital's public transport network, says could save 50 million pounds a year.
+The cuts are part of a restructuring that Transport for London (TfL), which runs the capital's public transport network, says could save 50 million pounds ($80 million) a year.

 In a bid to avert a second strike, TfL and the two unions, the Rail, Maritime and Transport workers (RMT) union and the Transport Salaried Staffs' Association (TSSA), resumed talks at an arbitration service on Friday but with no success.